you will live in the pod and you will eat the bugs.

 - mass produced consumer goods made of finite materials.

 Yeah, sorry – I can’t find a way around this one.
-Our everyday consumer goods will have to rely on stuff we can reproduce with the biosphere, for the most part.
-Reproducible biomass.
+Our everyday goods and tools will have to rely on stuff we can reproduce with the biosphere, for the most part.
 Mass production will happen only in singular instances for things that it is found necessary for everyone to have, or for public ends.
 We will live in buildings made out of wood and leather and leaves if we have to – but industrial commodity production as it exists now must end, and making our everday life necessities out of rare, irreplaceable materials is a no-go.
 We will be terraformers and bioengineers and scavengers, not consumers – and hands on contact with the biophysical world as a constant part of our personal lives will help keep us terraformers.

 Tools I’m not sure – metal tools will never not be necessary.
 And fuck it – there will always be plenty of rocks, and there will be lots of scavenge from the ruins of the capitalist cataclysm.